-Records of Department.-(a) The department shall keep Section 807. all proceedings on file for a period of four months after issuance of its certificate of approval or disapproval and thereafter, as long as any appeal respecting such proceedings shall be pending and not finally determined.
+Section 807.
+Records of Department.-(a) The department shall keep all proceedings on file for a period of not less than four months after issuance of its certificate of approval or disapproval and thereafter, as long as any appeal respecting such proceedings shall be pending and not finally determined.

-- The department shall keep a public record, with respect to each local government unit showing: - The name of the local government unit; - The purpose of each series issued or lease executed; (2) - Whether such series represents nonelectoral lease rental or electoral debt, and the extent to which such debt is subsidized or self-liquidating, and if subsidized or self-liquidating in part the principal amount thereby eliminated from nonelectoral debt: - The schedule of stated maturity dates, interest rates and mandatory sinking fund payments for each outstanding issue of bonds or notes or the schedule of lease rentals: - The dates and designations of each issue of bonds or notes or lease to be executed with the approval number assigned to each series or lease approved; - The local government unit's most recently certified borrowing base and regular debt limits computed therefrom;

-- (7) The date and manner of authorization of any use of any additional debt limit. - (c) Documents no longer required to be kept in file by the provisions of subsection (a) of this section 807 and from which all record entries required by the preceding subsection have been made, may be disposed of as waste paper in the manner prescribed by law. - (d) The records of the department shall be public records, available for examination by any citizen of the Commonwealth or any bondholders or noteholders, and copies thereof, certified as correct by the secretary of the department under the seal of the department, shall be admitted as evidence of the facts therein stated in all courts of this Commonwealth and elsewhere.
+- (b) The department shall keep a public record, with respect to each local government unit showing: - (1) The name of the local government unit; - (2) The purpose of each series issued or lease executed; - (3) Whether such series represents nonelectoral lease rental or electoral debt, and the extent to which such debt is subsidized or self-liquidating, and if subsidized or self-liquidating in part the principal amount thereby eliminated from nonelectoral debt; - (4) The schedule of stated maturity dates, interest rates and mandatory sinking fund payments for each outstanding issue of bonds or notes or the schedule of lease rentals; - (5) The dates and designations of each issue of bonds or notes [or], lease or other document to be executed with the approval number assigned to each [series or] such issue, lease or other document approved; - (6) The local government unit's most recently certified borrowing base and regular debt limits computed therefrom; - (7) The date and manner of authorization of any use of any additional debt limit. - [(c) Documents no longer required to be kept in file by the provisions of subsection (a) of this section 807 and from which all record entries required by the preceding subsection have been made, may be disposed of as waste paper in the manner prescribed by law. - (d)] (c) The records of the department shall be public records, available for examination by any citizen of the Commonwealth or any bondholders or noteholders, and copies thereof, certified as correct by the secretary of the department under the seal of the department, shall be admitted as evidence of the facts therein stated in all courts of this Commonwealth and elsewhere.